FIWARE/tutorials.Getting-Started/README.md

   -p 1026:1026  fiware/orion -dbhost mongo-db
 ```

+> [!NOTE]
-> **Note:** If you want to clean up and start again you can do so with the following commands
+> If you want to clean up and start again you can do so with the following commands
 >
 > ```
 > docker stop fiware-orion